NZSA Overseas Aid SubCommittee (OAS)

 The OAS supports anaesthesia training and development in overseas countries, in particular our nearest Pacific neighbours.
 The OAS was formed at the 2010 ASM in Christchurch.

-The OAS facilitates NZSA’s commitment to overseas aid and allows the NZSA to better prioritise and coordinate aid activities.
+The OAS facilitates NZSA’s commitment to overseas aid and enables the NZSA to prioritise and coordinate aid activities.
 The NZSA supports the committee through its not-for-profit charity status.
-The OAS works with two other committees in Australasia, the Overseas Development and Education Committee (ODEC) of the Australian Society of Anaesthetists and the ANZCA Overseas Aid Committee (OAS).
+The OAS works with two other committees in Australasia, the Overseas Development and Education Committee (ODEC) of the Australian Society of Anaesthetists and the ANZCA Overseas Aid Committee.

 - Alan Goodey (Chair, Waikato)